Paul Manafort has a new legal headache. A Russian oligarch is suing him.

 The petition also alleged companies controlled by Deripaska paid $7.35 million toward management fees for Manafort and his partners.
 The court filing was seeking an accounting of the money.

-Manafort was questioned by Cayman Islands officials in the matter earlier this year, his lawyer has said publicly.
+Manafort has been questioned by Cayman Islands officials about the matter, his lawyer has said publicly.

 Manafort previously stated in 2016 that the matter was closed.
 Now, it appears that Manafort faces a new legal challenge as to the whereabouts of the money.